Lancers Football -- Head Coach

 "The tradition of playing against the toughest teams and the challenge of the upper tier competition makes it paramount for us to allow our student-athletes the best playing environment available in community college football," Fimbres said.

 In 2011, Fimbres coached the Lancers to a 49-28 victory over Glendale for a successful PCC debut.
 While PCC went 3-7 overall, the Lancers earned respect in the difficult SCFA National Southern Conference when Pasadena upset then nationally-ranked Fullerton, 30-20, in the conference opener.
 It was the first conference victory by the Lancers of any kind since 2009.

-Due to injuries, PCC survived despite having to use four different quarterbacks throughout the year.
+In '11 due to injuries, PCC used four different quarterbacks throughout the year.
 Fimbres still coached the talents of state receptions leader Wayne Peters (81 catches) and utilized of one of the region's top defensive ends in Pone Faleofa, who made nine sacks.
 Linebacker Grant Haggard, whose combined 116 tackles were the most by any Lancer in 2010-2011, earned the college's prestigious Horrell Scholarship Award for playing performance, sportsmanship, and academic standing.

 In 2010, DuPage captured the Graphic Edge Bowl title, defeating pre-season, nationally ranked Coffeyville (Kansas).
 DuPage finished with a 7-5 overall record.